rackerlabs/support-how-to/content/office-365/assign-global-admin-role-office-365.md

 ---
 permalink: assign-global-admin-role-office-365/
 audit_date: '2019-11-27'
-title: Assign the Global Admin role to a user account in Office 365
+title: Assign the Global Administrator role to a user account in Office 365
 type: article
 created_date: '2019-11-27'
 created_by: Walter Stubbs